ahmadajmi/CSS-Grid-Layout/README.md

 ##### Internet Explorer

-Since the first proposal of the Grid developed by Microsoft, it is implemented in IE10.
+Since the first proposal of the Grid developed by Microsoft, Internet Explorer 10 shipped with a ```-ms``` prefixed implementation.
+If we take a look at the image above, or at the [Can I Use](http://caniuse.com/#feat=css-grid) report, we can see that Internet Explorer 11, and the Edge browsers are also supported.
+In other browsers the Grid Layout is not supported by default, but can be enabled.

 ##### Google Chrome